Coopydood/ultimate-macOS-KVM/README.md

 You can search for your problem and find solutions in the [**Issues and Troubleshooting**](https://github.com/Coopydood/ultimate-macOS-KVM/wiki/Issues-and-Troubleshooting) section of the project wiki.

-If an unexpected problem with the ULTMOS project itself arises, it may be a bug, and should be reported [here](https://github.com/Coopydood/ultimate-macOS-KVM/issues/new).
+If an unexpected problem with the ULTMOS project itself arises, it may be a bug, and can be reported [here](https://github.com/Coopydood/ultimate-macOS-KVM/issues/new).

 ## Updates